tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ## Handshake Overview {#handshake-overview}

 The handshake defined here is analogous to certificate-based authentication in a regular TLS handshake.
-Instead of the certificate's private key, we use the TIK identity key.
+We use the TLS Identity Key (TIK) which is either a stand-alone key or is identical to the certificate's private key (see {{tik}}).
 This key is attested, with attestation being carried by the Certificate message.
 Following that, the peer being attested proves possession of the private key using the CertificateVerify message.

 Depending on the use case, the protocol supports peer authentication